-Simon Paris is the CEO of Finastra, a leading global provider of financial solutions and one of the largest software companies in Europe.
+Simon Paris is the Chief Executive Officer of Finastra, a leading global provider of financial solutions and one of the largest software companies in Europe.
 Under Paris’ stewardship, Finastra has scaled further heights, realizing its open platform vision, accelerating collaboration and innovation in financial services, and creating better experiences for people, businesses, and communities.
-Paris was appointed to the role of CEO over two years ago after serving as president and deputy CEO for three years.
-In addition to driving the leading fintech’s strategic direction and growth, Paris oversees the day-to-day management of the company, implementing short- and long-term strategies.
-Today the company is one of the world's largest fintechs with over 9,000 employees and 8,600 customers in 130 countries, and Paris is a strong advocate for diversity and inclusion in the workplace.
+Paris was appointed to the role of CEO over three years ago after serving as president and deputy CEO for three years.
+In addition to driving the leading fintech’s strategic direction and growth, Paris oversees the day-to-day management of the company, implementing short and long-term strategies.
+The company is one of the world's largest fintechs, with over 9,000 employees and 8,600 customers in 130 countries, and Paris is a strong advocate for diversity and inclusion in the workplace.

-Prior to Finastra, Paris ascended through key leadership positions across major financial players, including being a senior associate at McKinsey & Company, and president, industry cloud at SAP.
-An admirable leader, Paris espouses the virtue of doing well by doing good as the chair of the World Trade Board whilst simultaneously serving on the Board of Directors for Everbridge, the critical event management software company, and on the Board of Thomson Reuters.
+Prior to Finastra, Paris ascended through key leadership positions across major financial players, including being a senior associate at McKinsey & Company, and president of industry cloud at SAP.
+An admirable leader, Paris espouses the virtue of doing well by doing good as the chair of the World Trade Board whilst simultaneously serving on the Board of Directors for Everbridge and on the Board of Thomson Reuters.
 Paris acquired a Master of Business Administration degree from the INSEAD Business School in France and holds a bachelor’s degree in business and European languages from the European Business School.

 11. Doug Lowther, Irdeto